Great Beginners Course

 SEO Affiliate Domination (SEOAD) is a course I invested in a few years back.
 Greg Jeffries teaches it.
-He’s made affiliate sales using the dark side of SEO “black hat SEO.”
+He’s made affiliate sales using the gray hat SEO.

 However, I didn’t know what I was stepping into when I first got SEOAD.
 All I knew is I heard about Greg being a dream car winner from the Clickfunnels affiliate program by just using SEO as a traffic source.